sirfonzie/INF2004_LAB6/README.md

 }
 ```

-**After Optimization:**
+After Optimization:
 ```c
 // Code block A
 if (!condition) {
     // Code block B
 }
 ```

-In this example, we have reduced the branching overhead by moving the common code block outside of the `if` statement.
+In this example, we have reduced the branching overhead by moving the common code block outside the `if` statement.

-3. Algorithm Optimization: Optimize algorithms to reduce time complexity.
+**Algorithm Optimization:** Optimize algorithms to reduce time complexity.
 For instance, replacing a linear search with a binary search for sorted data can significantly improve performance.

-**Before Optimization:**
+Before Optimization:
 ```c
 int linear_search(int arr[], int n, int target) {
     for (int i = 0; i < n; i++) {